HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/logging_tracing_containers_and_new_services.md

 -   **Example trace strings**

-    Following are some examples of full trace strings for Content Composer and Digital Asset Management and their results:
+    The following are some examples of full trace strings for Content Composer, DAM, and their results:

     -   `hcl.logging.content-ui.*=all` - Enables debug message logging for all files in the DAM application user interface source folder app/redux/actions.
 Specifically, the debug string `client:debug:app:redux:actions:*` is set for the DAM client logger.
     This tracing is enabled either permanently or just for the current HCL Digital Experience 9.5 container.